New Romantics (song)

-"New Romantics" is a song by American singer-songwriter Taylor Swift, taken from the deluxe edition of her fifth studio album, 1989 (2014).
-It was written by Swift alongside its producers, Max Martin and Shellback.
-The song's title is a reference to the New Romantic cultural movement of the late 1970s and 1980s; the new wave musical style of that era influenced the song's synth-pop production.
-The lyrics find Swift reigniting her hopes and energy after having endured emotional hardships.
-"New Romantics" was made available for digital download as a promotional single on March 3, 2015, by Big Machine Records.
-It was released to US radio as the seventh and final single from 1989 on February 23, 2016, by Republic Records in partnership with Big Machine.
+"New Romantics" is a song by the American singer-songwriter Taylor Swift from the deluxe edition of her fifth studio album, 1989 (2014).
+She wrote it with the producers Max Martin and Shellback.
+The title references the New Romantic cultural movement of the 1970s and 1980s; the new wave music style of that era influenced the song's synth-pop production.
+"New Romantics" has an upbeat sound instrumented by pulsing synthesizers, and its lyrics are about reigniting one's hopes and energy after enduring heartbreak.

-The song's music video, a compilation of footage from the 1989 World Tour, was released as an Apple Music exclusive on April 6, 2016.
-The single peaked at number 46 on the US Billboard Hot 100, and entered the top 40 on record charts in Australia, Belgian Flanders, Lebanon, and Scotland.
-It received gold certifications in Australia and the US.
-Many critics lamented the song's exclusion from 1989 standard edition, hailing the energetic and lively atmosphere of "New Romantics" and ranking it as one of Swift's best songs; a few others however deemed it a forgettable track.
-Rolling Stone in 2019 included the track on their list of the 100 best songs of the 2010s decade.
+Big Machine Records released "New Romantics" as the seventh and final single from 1989 on February 23, 2016.
+The song's music video is a compilation of footage from the 1989 World Tour that Swift embarked on in 2015.
+In the United States, "New Romantics" peaked at number 46 on the Billboard Hot 100 and was certified gold by the Recording Industry Association of America.
+The single peaked in the top 40 on the charts in Australia, Belgian Flanders, Lebanon, and Scotland, and it received certifications in Australia, Brazil, New Zealand, and the United Kingdom.

+Many music critics hailed the energetic and lively production of "New Romantics".
+Several commented that the song should have been featured in 1989's standard release and have deemed it one of Swift's best songs.
+A few critics otherwise deemed it a forgettable track.
+In 2019, Rolling Stone included "New Romantics" in their list of the 100 best songs of the 2010s decade.
+Following a 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song and released it as "New Romantics (Taylor's Version)" as part of her 2023 re-recorded album 1989 (Taylor's Version).

 Production

-Inspired by 1980s synth-pop, singer-songwriter Taylor Swift moved away from the country-styled music of her previous releases to employ a straightforward pop production for her fifth studio album, 1989 (2014).
+Inspired by 1980s synth-pop, Swift moved away from the country-styled music of her previous releases to employ a straightforward pop production for her fifth studio album, 1989 (2014).
 To this end, she enlisted prominent mainstream pop producers, including Swedish hitmakers Max Martin and Shellback; Swift also recruited the former as co-executive producer.
 Martin and Shellback produced seven out of thirteen tracks on the album's standard edition, and two out of three bonus tracks on the deluxe edition, including "New Romantics".
 Swift, Martin and Shellback are credited as the songwriters of "New Romantics".
 The song was recorded by Michael Ilbert at MXM Studios in Stockholm, Sweden, and Sam Holland at Conway Recording Studios in Los Angeles.
 It was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Tom Coyne at Sterling Sound Studios in New York City.